MicrosoftDocs/customer-insights/ci-docs/journeys/uninstall.md

 > [!NOTE]
 > If you want to release your Customer Insights entitlement to use on a different instance, you **do not** need to uninstall any of the Customer Insights - Journeys solutions.

-To delete Dynamics 365 from an instance, first open the Customer Insights - Journeys setup wizard and run the uninstall command.
+To delete Dynamics 365 from an instance, first open the installation management area and run the uninstall command.
 The uninstall command releases your Dynamics 365 license and disconnects the Customer Insights - Journeys services.
 If you'd also like to remove all of the related solutions from your instance, you must manually delete them in the order listed below.
 (Some of the items listed here may not be present on your instance, so just skip any missing items.)
 For complete instructions, see [Uninstall Customer Insights - Journeys](uninstall.md).

 Solutions labelled "Used outside of Customer Insights - Journeys" are used by other Dynamics 365 apps such as Dynamics 365 Sales, Customer Service Hub, Intelligent Order Management Features, and others.
 It's **not safe to uninstall the shared solutions** as it can break related workloads, so it's recommended to skip those.